SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 ## Adding merge request decoration to GitLab

-Merge request decoration shows your Quality Gate and analysis metrics directly in GitLab:
+Merge request decoration shows your Quality Gate and analysis metrics directly in GitLab.

 After you've set up SonarQube to import your GitLab projects as shown in the previous section, the simplest way to add merge request decoration is by adding a project from GitLab by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting **GitLab**.